Skip to Content

 The results show the proportion of customers of each provider, among those who took part in the survey, who said they were ‘extremely likely’ or ‘very likely’ to recommend each service.

-Participating providers: Bank of Scotland, Barclays, Handelsbanken, HSBC UK, Lloyds Bank, Metro Bank, Monzo, NatWest, Royal Bank of Scotland, Santander, Starling Bank, The Cooperative Bank, Tide, TSB, Virgin Money.
+Participating providers: Bank of Scotland, Barclays, Handelsbanken, HSBC UK, Lloyds Bank, Metro Bank, Mettle, Monzo, NatWest, Royal Bank of Scotland, Santander UK, Starling Bank, Tide, The Co-operative Bank, TSB, Virgin Money and Zempler Bank**.

 Approximately 1,200 customers a year are surveyed across Great Britain for each provider; results are only published where at least 100 customers have provided an eligible score for that service in the survey period.